tytydraco/yessleep/out/Im_blind_and_that_sucks_sometimes.md

 ‘The light turned off, I can’t see anything mommy.’
 I said.
 I remember trying to open my eyes, in hope that I could see more if I opened them wide enough.

 ‘Okay honey, where were you last?’
-She asked.
+She asks.

 ‘Living room.’
 I replied softly.